HELOC Loans

 HELOC vs remortgage

 A remortgage replaces the existing mortgage with a larger one, releasing cash.
-It typically offers the lowest rate (as a first charge) but requires giving up the existing mortgage deal.
-If the borrower has a favourable rate secured before rates rose, the hidden cost of moving the existing balance to a higher rate can exceed the savings.
+It typically offers the lowest rate as a first charge but requires giving up the existing mortgage deal.
+If you have a favourable rate secured before rates rose, the hidden cost of moving the balance to a higher rate can exceed the savings.
 A HELOC avoids this by sitting alongside the existing mortgage.
 The guide to HELOC vs remortgage works through both scenarios.

 3